 Richard is currently the lead policy advisor at the Ministry of Social Development.

 Scott comes from a Wellington background.
 He originally attended Wellington College and after coming to University quickly impressed by being a runners up at both the Victoria Internal Debating Championship and also the Victoria Internal British Parliamentary Debating championship.
 On top of this he has debated at the National prepared debating champs, the national impromptu debating champs and the Australasian debating champs.
 He was elected to the committee of the Victoria debating in 2014 where he was a general executive member and was then the secretary in 2015.
-He has also been the secretary of the New Zealand University Debating Council for 2016 and the President of the council in 2017.
+He has also been the secretary of the New Zealand University Debating Council for 2016, and President of the council in 2017 and 2018.

 As a judge, Scott accredited in 2015 and went on to judge a semi final of the New Zealand prepared debating champs.
 In 2016 he judged the World University Debating champs, the Schools National Debating Champs, a semi final of the National Impromptu Debating Champs and was a deputy Chief Adjudicator at the National Intervarsity Prepared Debating Champs.